apollographql/graphql-tag/README.md

 GraphQL queries can be compiled at build time using [babel-plugin-graphql-tag](https://github.com/gajus/babel-plugin-graphql-tag).
 Pre-compiling queries decreases the script initialization time and reduces the bundle size by potentially removing the need for `graphql-tag` at runtime.

 #### React Native, Next.js

 Additionally, in certain situations, preprocessing queries via the webpack loader is not possible. [babel-plugin-inline-import-graphql-ast](https://www.npmjs.com/package/babel-plugin-inline-import-graphql-ast) will allow one to import graphql files directly into your JavaScript by preprocessing GraphQL queries into ASTs at compile-time.

 E.g.:
 ```javascript
 import myImportedQuery from './productsQuery.graphql'

 class ProductsPage extends React.Component {
   ...
 }
 ```

+#### Create-React-App

+[react-app-rewire-inline-import-graphql-ast](https://www.npmjs.com/package/react-app-rewire-inline-import-graphql-ast) is available for users of create-react-app that would like to use graphql files without needing to eject the app first.

 ### Webpack preprocessing with `graphql-tag/loader`